Ladybird, Ladybird

-"Ladybird!
-Ladybird!" is the first line of an English-language nursery rhyme that also has German analogues.
-It is included in the Roud Folk Song Index as number of 16215.
+"Ladybird, Ladybird" is the first line of an English-language nursery rhyme that has German analogues.
+It is number 16215 in the Roud Folk Song Index.

 The rhyme

 This traditional verse relates to ladybirds, brightly coloured insects commonly viewed as lucky.
 The English version has been dated to at least 1744, when it appeared in Tommy Thumb's Pretty Songbook Vol. 2.
 The verse has several popular forms, including: